Hands-on with the Outstanding Cubot P20

-Their latest smartphone release, the Cubot P20 is their first smartphone to jump on the notch bandwagon.
-Named after a well known Huawei (pronounced ‘wah-way’) smartphone, the Cubot P20 has a lot to offer at a very attractive price.
+Their latest smartphone release, the Cubot P20, is their first phone to jump on the notch bandwagon, and quite frankly, it looks fantastic.
+Named after the well known Huawei smartphone (‘wah-way’), the Cubot P20 is an elegant offering at an attractive price point.

-To let you guys know whether the Cubot P20 is budget-wonder or a smartphone-disaster, I’ve been it as my daily driver for the last two weeks.
+If you’ve been wondering whether the Cubot P20 is a budget-wonder or a smartphone-disaster?
+You’re about to find out as I’ve been using it as my daily smartphone for the last two weeks.

 - Solid Build Quality

 - Excellent Battery Life

 - Pre-applied Screen Protector

 - Still using Micro-USB (Type-A)